 Bhavana and I took the kids to see Jurassic World a few weeks ago.
-The film is rated PG-13 — these are movies appropriate for kids over 12 — but we both noticed how many younger kids were attending the movie with their parents.
-In fact we had a few pre-K kids in our session.
-His mother had to keep “shushing” him during the movie because he kept asking questions; loudly.
-The film has dinosaurs eating people and tearing them to shreds.
+The film is rated PG-13 — these are movies appropriate for kids over 12 — but we both noticed how many younger kids was attending the film with their parents.
+We had a few pre-K kids in our session.
+His mother had to keep "shushing" him during the movie because he kept asking questions; loudly.
+The film has dinosaurs eating people and tearing them to bloody shreds.
 Are those visuals appropriate for a 4-year-old kid?

 Sometimes the PG-13 movies have surprises.
-We were surprised while watching one of the recent Avengers movies, there was a scene where they walk into a bar to talk to the Wolverine character and he simply responds “F*ck Off”.
+We were surprised while watching one of the recent Avengers movies.
+There was a scene where they walk into a bar to talk to the Wolverine character, and he responds “F*ck Off”.
 We also saw parents taking their young kids to watch PG-13 movies like the Hunger Games where kids kill each other.
-I don’t consider these movies appropriate for any kids under 13.
+I don't consider these movies appropriate for any kids under 13.

 What is the definition of PG-13?
 I looked it up.

 Bhavana and I never took the kids to movies that were inappropriate for their age.
 For years we took our kids to G rated only movies.
-The kind that make you laugh and cry and teach you something about family and friendship along the way.
-The PG, PG-13 and R rates movies?
+The kind that makes you laugh and cry and teach you something about family and friendship along the way.
+The PG, PG-13 and R rated movies?
 We sucked it up, stayed home, and watched them on DVD or Netflix when the kids went to sleep.
-If we really wanted to see a movie in the theatre, we found a baby sitter (usually a family member).
-They got to spend time with an aunt and uncle and we got to be out for a few hours.
+If we wanted to see a movie in the theatre, we found a baby sitter (usually a family member).
+They got to spend time with an aunt and uncle, and we got to be out for a few hours.

 While I understand that young parents need a break from cleaning up messes and endless hours of Dora the Explorer and Thomas again and again, a PG-13 rated movie isn’t the best place — in my opinion — to hang out with your kids.
 Don’t be surprised when your 5-year-old starts using words like bitch, asshole and f*ck.
 Those PG-13 movies are stealing your babies innocence.

-I really see no excuse for parents bring their elementary school aged kids to teenage level movies.
-Common Sense Media cautions about any kids any 10 seeing this movie but from my estimation that was the biggest demographic for this movie.
+I see no excuse for parents to bring their elementary school-aged kids to teenage level movies.
+Common Sense Media cautions about any kids any 10 seeing this movie but from my estimation that was the most significant demographic for this movie.

 Here's what Jurassic Park author, Michael Crichton, wrote when asked whether young kids should see the original movie:

 This is a parental decision.
-I would say, below 6 it’s an immediate ‘No.’ Above 8 or 9, it’s, ‘Why not?’ … If the parents restrict exposure, which a lot of parents also do, then my suggestion is, go see the movie yourself and decide whether you want your kid to see it.
-But I think there is absolutely an issue about this picture, that it is not suitable for very young children, and my kid (age 4) is not going to see it and she’s very unhappy.
+I would say, below six it’s an immediate ‘No.’ Above 8 or 9, it’s, ‘Why not?’ … If the parents restrict exposure, which a lot of parents also do, then my suggestion is, see the movie yourself and decide whether you want your kid to see it.
+But I think there is absolutely an issue about this picture, that it is not suitable for very young children, and my kid (age 4) is not going to see it, and she’s unhappy about that.